 The property owner may add an escape clause to any conditional offer, which means that if the client receives an attractive back-up offer, they give the first buyer a set time (about three days) to satisfy the conditions to make the first agreement unconditional.

 The contract will specify the chattels to be left in the house (usually curtains, fixed floor coverings, dishwasher, etc) and a settlement or completion date.
 The settlement date is when you pay the agreed price in exchange for the key.
 Settlement is normally four to six weeks after the unconditional date although it can be earlier or later by mutual agreement.

-This is why it is important to offer your best price if you wish to purchase the property.
+For this reason it is important to offer your best price if you wish to purchase the property.
 Unlike other methods of selling you may not get another chance to make an offer.

 Unlike the Auction process you are able to insert conditions to the offer, much like a negotiated sale -- but remember that a cleaner offer is always most attractive to the seller.

 property is in the condition that you saw it in between signing the contract and moving in and that the agreed

 If you do notice a problem, inform your solicitor who will contact the seller’s solicitor.
 Once settlement has occurred the seller’s solicitor will authorize the release of the keys to the house and you are able to move in.
 Please be aware that often the key is not released until late in the day.

 Once your offer to purchase is declared unconditional by your solicitor (e.g. finance, valuation, builders report conditions have been satisfied) your solicitor will:

 Please note these are guidelines only and you must seek the advice of an appropriate professional.

 Who can purchase property in New Zealand?